rchaganti/psconfeu-2018-workshop/docs/Get-Name.md

 # Get-Name

 ## SYNOPSIS
-This is just another command
+This is just another command.

 ## SYNTAX